Please ensure Javascript is enabled for purposes of website accessibility Glutamine for Muscle Recovery - Advanced Molecular Labs

 What does Glutamine do?

-Glutamine is involved in a number of processes in the body.
-As an amino acid, glutamine is involved in the construction of various proteins in the body, which is in part why many mistakenly assume it’s a “muscle building” supplement.
-Despite this, the perceived l-glutamine benefits for muscle growth and recovery are often overstated.
+Glutamine plays several roles in the body.
+As an amino acid, it's involved in protein construction, leading some to mistakenly label it a "muscle building" supplement.
+However, the perceived l-glutamine benefits for muscle growth and recovery are often exaggerated.

 Glutamine is also involved in cognitive function as well, as it serves as the precursor for the excitatory neurotransmitters glutamate and aspartate as well as the inhibitory amino acid, gamma-aminobutyric acid (GABA).